Statistical Mechanics 2025 - 2026

 on drift and diffusion.
 A general form for Langevin equation and how to

 numerically integrate it.
 The Fokker-Planck equation.
-The Boltzmann
+The Krames

 notes: